As the coronavirus pandemic reminded us all, it’s good to be prepared.

 Of course, stocking up on a year’s supply of something just to have it go bad in a couple of weeks would be a waste of money.

 Following are some of the best options if you’re looking to add to your stockpile.

 1. Cleaning supplies

-Hand sanitizer with at least 60% alcohol is the next-best thing for ridding your hands of germs when you don’t have access to soap and water, but the latter is more effective at killing the coronavirus, according to the Centers for Disease Control and Prevention.
+Hand sanitizer with at least 60% alcohol is the next best thing for ridding your hands of germs when you don’t have access to soap and water, but nothing beats good soap.
 So, keep a few extra bars of soap in your pantry.

 3. Peanut butter

 Peanut butter is a great shelf-stable protein source, especially for vegetarians and vegans.
 There are many ways to use it in both sweet and savory dishes.
 And for a quick lunch, it’s great with some jelly or honey in a sandwich.

 If you run out of peanut butter but have peanuts on hand, you easily can make your own peanut butter.
 We have a recipe in “10 Food Staples That Are Easy and Cheap to Make at Home.”

 4. White rice